Dennis Miller: Content

 In the beginning of the series, Miller had a chimpanzee on the show named Ellie, who was declared a "consultant."
 After a few appearances Ellie was replaced by a smaller, friendlier chimp named Mo.
-Reviewers theorized Ellie was let go "perhaps because she pressed the Howard Dean 'scream' button on Miller's desk one too many times."
 Mo was noted for swinging across the studio on a rope, doing somersaults on the sofa while giving the appearance of reading Variety, and for nuzzling Miller while he gave his monologue.
-Miller appeared to enjoy Mo's presence and his personality.